|reichorn on Back In the Saddle Again|

 The signor guided his merchant train into the innyard of The Five Wolves, which lay in the shadow of the walled priory vaulting the sky to the southeast.
 A new stableman—Jerome had never seen him before—cried their arrival.
 First came the lead wagon, piled with provisions, hauled by a pair of deep-chested drays.
 Three wains followed, each drawn by a quartet of imperturbable mules.
 The wains groaned beneath their burdens of Ilanavarian wine.
 Mounted guardsmen clad in brigandines or leather cuirasses swept in to either side of the train.
 Together, the company crowded the innyard as dusk leached the sky of blue.

 A half-dozen or so workers shuffled from the inn.
 Several called out greetings.
-A porter cudgeled Jerome on the shoulder, buckling one of his knees.
+A porter cudgeled Jerome good-naturedly on the shoulder, buckling one of his knees.
 He was making his way through the crowd when a knot of men parted and he found himself facing his mother.
 She let out a cry, threw her hands into the air, and rushed forward to belt her arms around his ribs.

-It surprised him to discover anew what he’d learned the last time he’d come home, for the spring equinox: he’d grown taller and broader than his mother during his tenure—two years, now—with the Order of Sophiel in Lloudyn.
+It surprised him to discover anew what he’d learned the last time he’d been home, for the spring equinox: he’d grown taller and broader than his mother during his tenure—two years, now—with the Order of Sophiel in Lloudyn.
 Her embrace no longer engulfed him.
 He wondered that this thought could sadden even as it thrilled, marveled at how growth could shrink the world.

 “Do the girls know you’re coming?” she asked.
 “Does Ethan?”
 Her smile was so bright it seemed liable to singe.
 He struggled not to flinch away.